 Michael Rantissi, owner and head chef at Kepos Street Kitchen is equally disciplined.
 He is a regular gym goer, although he admits that lately he is paying for a weekly gym membership he doesn’t use.
 “I find that when I am in the routine and groove of going to the gym, I really stick to it and I feel much better when I do exercise,” he says.

 This is a feeling Harry Dhanjal, owner and head chef at Atta, can relate to.
 “I used to be a gym junkie and made sure that I exercised at least five days a week,” he says.
-“But with the work pressure and late nights it became difficult and stopped going to gym all together for more than a year.”
+“But with the work pressure and late nights, it became difficult and stopped going to the gym all together for more than a year.”
 He’s since started up again and says that spending an hour in the gym each day centres him and keeps both his mind and body healthy.

 Maria Kabal practices yoga for her mental health in much the same way.
 She makes an effort to do half an hour on the mat every night after work.
 “I've never been a morning person so after work is really the only time I can practice.
 I'm still quite energetic and it's a great way to wind down.”